 The ASIC Innovation Hub is designed to foster innovation that could benefit consumers by helping Australian fintech start-ups navigate the Australian regulatory system.
-The Innovation Hub provides tailored information and access to informal assistance intended to streamline the Australian financial services licence (AFSL) process for innovative fintech start-ups, which could include blockchain-related businesses.
+The Innovation Hub provides tailored information and access to informal assistance intended to streamline the AFSL process for innovative fintech start-ups, which could include blockchain-related businesses.

-Since 2016, ASIC has made certain class orders establishing a fintech licensing exemption which allows fintech businesses to test certain financial services, financial products and credit activities without holding an AFSL or Australian credit licence by relying on the class orders (referred to as the regulatory sandbox).
-Since September 2020, this has been further developed into an enhanced regulatory sandbox, which allows testing for a broader range of financial services and credit activities up to 2 years.
+In December 2016, ASIC made certain class orders establishing a fintech licensing exemption and released Regulatory Guide 257, which details ASIC's framework for fintech businesses to test certain financial services, financial products and credit activities without holding an Australian financial services licence (AFSL) or Australian credit licence by relying on the class orders (referred to as the regulatory sandbox).
 There are strict eligibility requirements for both the type of businesses that can enter the regulatory sandbox and the products and services that qualify for the licensing exemption.
 There are restrictions on how many persons can be provided with a financial product or service, and caps on the value of the financial products or services which can be provided.
+Businesses may only rely conditionally on the relief for 12 months.